U.S. indicts Venezuela's Maduro, a political foe, for 'narco-terrorism'

 The indictments were unsealed in New York, Florida and Washington.

-Maduro and his top lieutenants ran a "narco-terrorism partnership with the FARC for the past 20 years,” stated Geoffrey Berman, the U.S. Attorney for the Southern District of New York, who said the Venezuelan president "very deliberately deployed cocaine as a weapon.".
+Maduro and his closest allies ran a "narco-terrorism partnership with the FARC for the past 20 years," stated Geoffrey Berman, the U.S. Attorney for the Southern District of New York, who said the Venezuelan president "very deliberately deployed cocaine as a weapon."

 "The scope and magnitude of the drug trafficking alleged was made possible only because Maduro and others corrupted the institutions of Venezuela and provided political and military protection for the rampant narco-terrorism crimes described in our charges," he added.

-Berman accused Maduro and his co-defendants of "using their political and miltiary power to promote narco-terrorism for their personal gain."
-He said the case took many years to build.

-The U.S. Attorney for the Southern District of Florida Ariana Fajardo Orshan said she sees signs of Venezuelan officials' dirty laundered money throughout her area every day, from fancy yachts to million-dollar condos.
+The U.S. Attorney for the Southern District of Florida, Ariana Fajardo Orshan, said she sees signs of Venezuelan officials' laundered money throughout her area every day, from fancy yachts to million-dollar condos.

 "This party is coming to an end," she said.